boydgreenfield/nimrod-bloom/README.md

 Currently supports inserting and looking up string elements.
 Forthcoming features include:
-* Ability to better specify the number of k hash functions desired
-* Additional documentation and testing
 * Support for other types beyond strings
 * Support for iterables in the insert method
 * Persistence